 The tall flower spikes stand up pretty well to storms and wind, but occasionally you may need to stake them.

 Plant in full sun to part shade in soil that is moist but has good drainage.
 While cut-leaf coneflower will tolerate the high heat of summer, it doesn’t do very well in drought conditions.
 It prefers regular water.
-Good for zones 3 to 8.
+It can tolerate wet soils.
+Good for USDA hardiness zones 3 to 9.

 Pollinators love the flowers of this plant- butterflies, bees, wasps, and flies can be found on it.
 You can see several small bees and a wasp feeding on the flowers this June in the video below.

 In the winter, birds will feed on the seedheads, so be sure to leave them on the plant.
-Finches are particularly fond of the seeds.
+American goldfinches are particularly fond of the seeds.
+This plant is deer-resistant.